Business And Asset Valuation For Property Division

 We Bring In Business Valuation Experts

 When a business owner or co-owner is preparing to negotiate equitable property division in a divorce, the help of knowledgeable experts is important.
 An individual planning for a divorce often has many sources of stress and uncertainty.
 At Barnes & Diehl, P.C., our experienced family law attorneys reassure clients in all phases of a divorce through diligence, attention to detail, and zealous representation of their interests in settlement negotiations or mediation.
-Contact us to begin the dialog with one of our well-respected family lawyers.
+Contact us to begin the dialog with one of our well-respected family law attorneys.

 Goodwill builds intrinsic value in a business.
 Other intangible assets such as a family name, a brand or a service mark or trademark also figure into the overall value of a business.
 All information that contributes to a reliable valuation of a business is essential in the overall task of determining the value of a marital estate as well as separate assets held by husband or wife.

-Contact an Attorney Regarding Business Valuation and Divorce in Virginia
+Contact An Attorney Regarding Business Valuation And Divorce In Virginia

 An attorney from Barnes & Diehl, P.C., is prepared to offer valuable advice and direction as you prepare for a Virginia divorce where complex assets such as businesses are at stake.
-Our team approach offers a multiple-dimensional analysis to your overall financial picture.
+Our team approach offers a multidimensional analysis to your overall financial picture.